jbbjr/CAPi/README.md

 Recovery laps are a huge cause for noise in the dataset for a few reasons.
 A big one is that your heartrate will still be up from your speed set (so the model will get confused why there is a large increase in moving time but the heartrate is staying the same).
 The same thing is true for the pace zone and heartrate.
 Pace zone can compensate for the speed drop, but heartrate will be way higher than expected for that zone as well, which confuses the model further.

 Another way to limit noise is cutting off laps where time is extremely miniscule or distance.
 Often times you don't run a perfect 6 miles for the day and it might end up being 6.01.
-That .01 actually is recorded as a lap and can cause noise in the dataset because the distance elapsed is a HUGE outlier (we'll see why this is a problem in the CAPi use case).
+That .01 actually is recorded as a lap and can cause noise in the dataset because the distance elapsed is a HUGE outlier.

 **Visual Representation**